 After the blessing, Jacob left his father and went outside.
-A few moments later, Esau came in with the meal of venison he had prepared.
-Esau was very angry when he learned what Jacob had done.
-The blessing could not be taken back and given to Esau, now that it had already been given to Jacob.
-Once again, Jacob had taken something that belonged to Esau.
+Sometime later, Esau came in with the meal of venison he had prepared.
+Esau was angry when he learned what Jacob had done.
+The blessing could not be taken back and given to Esau, now that it had been given to Jacob.
+Again, Jacob had taken something that belonged to Esau.

 Not long after this, Rebekah learned that Esau planned to kill Jacob as soon as Isaac died.
 Fearing for her favorite son's life, Rebekah asked Isaac to send Jacob far away to where her brother Laban lived, to find a wife.
 Since Isaac did not want his sons to marry women from Canaan, he agreed.

-In our next lesson, we will pick up the story of Jacob's trip to his Uncle Laban's home.
-Some very important things happened during this trip.
+In our next lesson, we will look at the story of Jacob's trip to his Uncle Laban's home.
+Some important things happened during this trip.

 Parents: Ask your child some of the following questions to prompt further discussion: Was it right for Jacob to ask Esau to sell his birthright for the soup?
-Why didn't Esau tell his father that he had sold his birthright?
+Why did Esau not tell his father that he had sold his birthright?
 How did Jacob know when Isaac was going to bless Esau?
 Why was the blessing so important-what would it mean for Jacob's descendants?
 Why did Rebekah want Jacob to go to his Uncle Laban's home?

 Esau liked to hunt in the woods.
 Jacob stayed closer to home and looked after the sheep.

-Esau sells his birthright for Jacob's soup.
+Esau sold his birthright for Jacob's soup.

-Jacob and his mother plan a way to steal Esau's blessing.
+Jacob and his mother planned a way to get Esau's blessing.

-Isaac is tricked into blessing Jacob.
+Isaac was tricked into blessing Jacob.

-Rebekah says good-bye to her favorite son, not knowing when she will see him again.
+Rebekah said good-bye to her favorite son, not knowing when she would see him again.

 TRUE OR FALSE

-1. Abraham wanted Isaac to have a wife.
+1. Abraham chose a wife for Isaac.
 T F

 2. Esau was the firstborn twin.
 T F

-3. Jacob was Isaac's favorite son.
-T F
+3. Jacob was Isaac's favorite son. Т F

 4. Laban was Rebekah's father.
 T F

 5. Esau was a hairy man.
 T F

 6. Esau twice took something that was Jacob's. Т F

-7. Isaac married a woman from Canaan.
+7. Isaac married Rebekah.
 T F

 8. Jacob loved to hunt.
 T F

 9. Isaac loved deer meat. Т F

 Parents: Read each sentence to your child and have him or her circle the "T" if it is true, or the "F" if it is false.
 You may need to explain the meaning of the word "false."